Separation and Divorce

 If you have to find alternative accommodation and cannot afford to buy your own home, you may need to contact your local authority to assist you in finding somewhere to live.
 Please visit the Government website section on Housing Association homes for further information.
 In addition your local authority will be able to give you guidance on whether you are eligible for financial help towards your accommodation (such as Housing Benefit or Universal Credit).

 For homeowners, who gets the family home depends on your circumstances.
 There are a number of options available to you.
 Remember though, if you are joint mortgage holders, you are both still liable for paying it and moving out doesn’t mean you can stop paying it.
-Some further information on this subject can be found here.

 Every year Shelter and Shelter Scotland offers advice, support and legal services to millions of people struggling with bad housing or homelessness.
 If, through your separation or divorce you are struggling with housing, visit their website to see if they can help you.